 Here once more, photography was an inspiration, this time Eadweard Muybridge’s time-lapse photographs of animals in motion.
 It is also possible that Bacon has seen Balla’s work when it was on loan to the Tate Gallery in London during the summer of 1952.
 Francis Bacon developed a fascination with animals, which, unlike human beings, respond to life in ways that are spontaneous, instinctual, and uninhibited.
 Consequently, he aimed to expose the raw emotions submerged beneath social civility through his work.

 We all know Picasso loved women, but he also loved animals.
 Rarely could one find him without a dog.
 And he did make one of those dogs immortal.
-Lump was a dog of David Douglas Duncan, the author of the picture above.
+Lump was a dog of David Douglas Duncan, the author of the picture below.
 When he brought Lump to Picasso’s Cannes mansion all was lost.
 The dog remained and always received special treatment.
 Hence the plate, on which he was served his food at a table.
 Yet another example of a dachshund stealing an artist’s heart.

 Dogs feature in many works of Keith Haring, but it is difficult to say what breed they are.
 We see them dancing, barking, and jumping.
 Often represented on two legs, as if a hybrid between the human and the animal element.
 Dancing dogs often referenced breakdancing directly.
-But Haring’s dogs also stood for Anubis, the Ancient Egyptian god of death, embalming and everything that has to do with the Underworld.
-In arts he is depicted with a jackals’ head.
+But Haring’s dogs also stood for Anubis, the Ancient Egyptian god of death, embalming, and everything that has to do with the Underworld.
+In arts, he is depicted with a jackal’s head.

-Lucian Freud is often associated with his portraits, which show the sitter asleep and/or focus heavily on their flesh.
+Lucian Freud is often associated with his portraits, which show the sitter asleep and/or focusing heavily on their flesh.
 He does not try to flatter his subjects, nor does he try to avoid the fact of their carnality.

 You can see from the painting here that he gave them as much attention as his human sitters.
 They are usually asleep, as he preferred to work from life rather than photographs.
 And anyone who tried to draw a dog that is not asleep will attest that it is nearly impossible.

-When the tiny, feisty Tiffany you can see in the picture above, met the legend of loup-garou and imagination of George Rodrigue the Blue Dog was born.
-Tiffany looks nowhere near as spooky as the Blue Dog, but she apparently had quite a lot of temper and fondness for eating furniture.
+When the tiny, feisty Tiffany you can see in the picture below, met the legend of loup-garou and the imagination of George Rodrigue the Blue Dog was born.
+Tiffany looks nowhere near as spooky as the Blue Dog, but she had quite a lot of temper and a fondness for eating furniture.
 The blue Dog also changed its mood over the years.
 Starting from a scary Louisiana legend, with roots in the werewolf myth, it gradually became more desolate and lost.

 Jeff Koons is often associated with scandalous art, but he surely knows what grabs the public’s eye.
 In his art, he routinely explores the border between art and advertising, marketing, and the entertainment industry.
 He also typically outsources the actual making of his pieces, providing only ideas for them.